XeniaTsomp/ModelChecking/README.md

 Correspondigly, the user can measure the energy saving by running experiments that are related to the query: " Which is the expected energy saving" for the property R{“energy saving”}=?
 [C≤C0] and using the values of the above example where 2000 packets are transmitted in both directions, downstream packet arrival rate varies from 0.2 x 10^2 to 1 x 10^2 packets/ms, upstream arrival rate is fixed at 0.7×10^2 and the service rate is 1 and listening and sleep periods are set at 8ms and 20ms, respectively.

 For the attack case scenario open the prism software again and open the models' file "DownUpStreams_Attack.pm" to run the same experiments as described before, but taking care of the definition of the intervention rate value as the user did at proof-of-concept results.

-Similarly, the user can take the results for the number of sleep requests, ack messages and energy saving.

 # Contribution
 Anyone is welcome to use the source code.
 We welcome any contributions to the EPON-MITM attack model development through pull requests on GitHub.